UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

             out_file.write("\n")
             out_file.write("</{}>\n".format(self.tag))

-Hmm -- when are those tags getting rendered? *inside* the loops through the contents! oops! we want to write the tag *before* the loop, and the closing tag *after* loop.
+Hmm -- when are those tags getting rendered? *Inside* the loops through the contents!
+Oops!
+We want to write the tag *before* the loop, and the closing tag *after* loop.
 (Did you notice that the first time?
 I hope so.)
 So a little restructuring is in order.

 .. code-block:: python